skip to Main Content

 Because we are a not-for-profit hospice, Ohio’s Hospice provides care regardless of a patient’s ability to pay.
 Patients benefit from an array of complementary and innovative therapies and continue treatments that provide comfort.
 Those costs are covered as well.

-Because we create a personalized plan of care, care may look different for each patient.
+We create personalized plans of care.
+Care may look different for each patient.

 Back To Top